 Slip thumb sts onto smaller needle (US 7) and rib 3 rows.
 Bind off in ribbing.

 Seam up the side of mitten and thumb.
-Knit up another mitt and enjoy!
+Knit up another mitt or if you did knit both mittens at the same time then you'll need to do weaving in ends and enjoy!